thoughtworks-jumpstart/guides/docs/introduction/outline.md

 ## Week 3 - Building frontend applications in React and React Router

+- Introduction to React
+- Using Create React App
-- React Router
+- Learning the Basics of React
-- React Hooks
+- Navigating pages with React Router
-- React Context
+- Unit testing React applications
+- Deploying your apps

 ## Week 4 - Frontend project